👋 recipes

 Directions

-Season chicken all over with salt and pepper.
+2. Season chicken cubes all over with salt and pepper.
 Pour a roughly 1/2-inch layer of flour into a wide, shallow bowl.
-Dredge each chicken piece in flour and tap off excess.
+Dredge each chicken cube in flour and tap off excess.

-Add wine and bring to a simmer.
-Add tomatoes and reserved juices, along with herb sprigs and bay leaf.
-Return to a simmer.
-Season with salt and pepper.
-Nestle chicken and any accumulated juices into liquid and vegetables.
+7. Add wine and bring to a simmer.
+Add crushed tomatoes and reserved juices, along with herb sprigs and bay leaves.
+Return to a simmer and season with salt and pepper.